ftCommunity/tx-pi/README.md

 sudo bash ./tx-pi-setup.sh
 ```

-This will now take several hours and download and install a lot of
+This will now take about one hour and download and install a lot of
 programs from the internet onto your Pi.
 Once the installation is done
 your Pi will automatically reboot and it will boot into the user
 interface of the [fischertechnik community